 Bryan found some very pricey software (for an RVer, “pricey” means anything over $25) from MicroVideo TV in Calgary, Alberta.
 Bryan arranged a one month trial and we were suddenly as rock solid as any commercial TV station.
 The ‘legacy’ version of the software has all we need, so that dropped the price substantially.
 Unfortunately that also means there’s no support for bugs since he no longer has a compiler to make changes.
 But the s/w has been running on many platforms in the US & Canada for several years, so the risk was small enough we jumped in.
 What a difference.
 Now we have a server playing the videos and another hand-me-down computer, donated by a park resident, which we use for administration of the system.
 This 2-computer configuration means we can now update schedules without taking the system off line.

 Our Montana came with a 4-door Norcold fridge.
 When it worked it was a decent unit in terms of accessibility and the convenience of electric or propane operation.
-However it would periodically started not cooling enough till anything in the freezer started t melt.
+Periodically, however, it started not cooling sufficiently that anything in the freezer started to melt.
 We would defrost and it would start working again.
-We were told “That’s life with a Norcold!
+We were told “that’s life with a Norcold!
 You need a residential fridge.”

 Well, there is another option and that’s to replace the cooling unit with ‘the Amish cooling unit’.
 That cooling unit turned out to be a unit manufactured in Shipshewana, Indiana (hence the reference to the Amish) by Pine Refrigeration.
 A replacement fridge from Norcold is about $4,000; a Norcold replacement cooling unit is about $2,000; in Feb 2014 the ‘Amish cooling unit’ was $1,100.
-I ordered through a guy in Arkansas (they don’t sell direct) and had it drop-shipped to us in Benson.
+I ordered through a guy in Arkansas (Pine Refrigeration doesn’t sell direct) and had it drop-shipped to us in Benson.
 A local repair guy, Wayne Tedford, did the install with some help from me.
 It took some grunting and groaning to get the fridge disconnected and out onto the patio where we removed and replaced the cooling unit from the back of the fridge.
 Then we needed some volunteer help to get the fridge back up into the Montana (10 guys showed up which gave us 9 supervisors and one guy helping!).
 Supposedly the tubes are 30% thicker than what Norcold uses and cooling capacity is about 50% greater than the Norcold unit; I have no reason to believe otherwise.
 It just plain works.

 Btw, I’d been told that running the fridge on propane would shorten the life of the cooling unit because the exhaust gases corrode the cooling unit.
 Total nonsense!
 The chimney of the propane burner is completely separate from the cooling unit refrigerant tubes.
 In fact, the chimney serves both as the exhaust for the gas and conducts the heat from the electric heating elements.